dice-project/DICE-Deployment-Service/doc/AdminGuide.md

 the values of the `superuser_username` and `superuser_password`.

 If additional instances of the service are needed, then we need to name each deployment differently.
-By default, calling `./up.sh PLATFORM` will create a blueprint and deployment named `dice_deploy`.
-If we need an instance that is named differently, we can provide the name as the second parameter of the `up.sh` tool, e.g.:
+By default, calling `./up.sh inputs.yaml` will create a blueprint and deployment named `dice_deploy`.
+If we need an instance that is named differently, we can provide the name as a second argument to the `up.sh` tool, e.g.:

-    $ ./up.sh openstack staging_deployment
+    $ ./up.sh inputs.yaml staging_deployment

 Now we must configure the service.